Everyone loves Christmas, right?

 Tips on how to get through the Christmas and New Year period

 So how do you get through this difficult time without either succumbing to the social pressure to drink or turning to drink as an escape?

 - Create a schedule of daily activities for yourself.
 There are plenty of activities going on over the festive period, such as Pantomimes, Carol concerts, Christmas markets, Christmas lights and the Sales.
 You do not need to spend money to enjoy some of these things and you can keep yourself busy.

 - Nominate yourself as the driver: if you offer to pick people up or just drive yourself, you have the perfect excuse for people not to encourage you to drink more.
 If you don’t drive, have an escape “excuse” up your sleeve in case you feel you need it.

 - Create your own treats: look up beforehand some exotic non-alcoholic cocktails and make a few.
-Offer to take them with and even dress them up with umbrellas and fruit, so they look interesting and you will find that people are more accepting as you appear to participating in the self-indulgence.
+Offer to take them to and even dress them up with umbrellas and fruit, so they look interesting and you will find that people are more accepting as you appear to participate in self-indulgence.